 We’re not talking about how a little salt can save a bad cup of coffee, here, either.
 We’ll assume that the basics of making a decent cup of coffee or espresso-based drink are solid.
 Where salt plays an important part is in pairing it with complementary flavors.

 We know that a sprinkle of salt in a hot chocolate is downright revolutionary.
 A mocha, which is a latte made with chocolate syrup, with a pinch of salt could be as groundbreaking as its non-caffeinated cousin.

-Plenty of coffee shops dress up a caramel latte by calling it a salted caramel latte.
+Plenty of coffee shops dress up a caramel latte by calling it a Salted Caramel Latte.
 That pairing is a known winner, but when added to a rich, full-bodied espresso base, the results are phenomenal.

-Any honey-based flavoring for coffee drinks also react well to a touch of salt, so feel free to experiment.
+Any honey-based flavoring for coffee drinks also reacts well to a touch of salt, so feel free to experiment.
 Dairy alternatives may be lower in sodium than other milk products.
 Coffee made with these alternatives may taste more familiar with a small bit of added salt.